Starwox/Starwox/README.md

 - 👋 Hi, I’m @Starwox
 - 👀 I’m interested in videos games
 - 🌱 I’m currently learning Php / Javascript
-- 💞️ I’m looking to collaborate on Symfony
+- 💞️ I’m looking to collaborate on Symfony or ReactJS
 - 📫 How to reach me : rezzoug.yannis@gmail.com
 - 📰 Or by LinkedIn: https://www.linkedin.com/in/yannis-rezzoug/
 <!---